 The oriented to the southeast vineyard with 5 to 25% slope covers 66 hectares of vineyards on heavily changing soils with predominantly hanging debris, which are mixed with lime, Tonmergel, loamy sand and sandy loam.
-Here is mainly the variety Riesling cultivated.
+Here is mainly the variety Riesling cultured.
 Shares in the situation have for example the wineries Argus Peter.
 Minghe's Theo.
 Sauer Heiner and St. Annaberg,

 The location was first mentioned around 1180 as "Helda in Monti Sanctis Johannis".
 The oriented south to southwest vineyard in 150 meters above sea level with up to 30% slope covers 19 hectares of vineyards.
 Loess and loess clay, as well as gravel with stones predominate on the geologically diverse soil.
 Here, especially the variety Riesling is cultivated.
 Shares in the situation have for example the wineries Ankermühle.
 Episcopal vineyard Rüdesheim.
 Chat Sauvage.
 Dr. Corvers-cautery.
 Privy Councilor J. Wegeler Erben.
-GH from Mumm and Johannishof Eser, Adjacent to this is the small single location means hell,
+GH of Mumm and Johannishof Eser, Adjacent to this is the small single location means hell,

 The oriented south-southeast to south vineyard with 30 to 60% slope covers only 1.5 hectares of vineyards on medium to deep gray slate soil with loamy proportions.
 Here only the variety Riesling is cultivated.
 The location is the sole property of the winery United Hospitals,

-Other individual layers called hell exist in the wine-growing communities Alf (Moselle), Alsenz (Near), Alzey-Weinheim (Rheinhessen), Castle Layen (Near), Eckenroth (Nahe), Guldental (Near), Hammerstein (Middle Rhine), Heddesheim (Near), Nierstein (Rheinhessen), Saulheim (Rheinhessen), Schierstein (Rheingau), Sprendlingen Wöllstein and Wonsheim (Rheinhessen).
+Other single layers called hell exist in the wine-growing communities Alf (Moselle), Alsenz (Near), Alzey-Weinheim (Rheinhessen), Castle Layen (Near), Eckenroth (Nahe), Guldental (Near), Hammerstein (Middle Rhine), Heddesheim (Near), Nierstein (Rheinhessen), Saulheim (Rheinhessen), Schierstein (Rheingau), Sprendlingen Wöllstein and Wonsheim (Rheinhessen).
 Also in Austria there are several Rieden called hell.